 In April and May 2020, the Government provided an additional £2m to enhance domestic abuse helplines and online support services for victims of domestic abuse and a further £28 million to provide safe spaces, accommodation and access to support services for survivors of domestic abuse and their children.
-On 27 April 2020, a Home Affairs Committee inquiry74 commended the actions taken by the Home Office during lockdown but made recommendations for:
+On 27 April 2020, a Home Affairs Committee inquiry commended the actions taken by the Home Office during lockdown but made recommendations for:

-Development of a cross-Government strategy on domestic abuse covering the period of lockdown and the period immediately after lockdown.
+• Development of a cross-Government strategy on domestic abuse covering the period of lockdown and the period immediately after lockdown.
 This should be underpinned by action plans produced by all local authorities as part of emergency planning

-72 The charity Refuge notes that although the lockdown itself "does not cause domestic abuse", the measures can "aggravate preexisting behaviours in an abusive partner".
+&lt;sup>75 The charity Refuge notes that although the lockdown itself "does not cause domestic abuse", the measures can "aggravate preexisting behaviours in an abusive partner".
 The charity Women's Aid also warned that perpetrators may use self-isolation and social distancing "as a tool of coercive and controlling behaviour"

-73 Annual Report of the Victims' Commissioner 2019/20, July 2020
+&lt;sup>76 Annual Report of the Victims' Commissioner 2019/20, July 2020

-74 Home Office preparedness for Covid-19: Domestic abuse and risks within the home, Home Affairs Select Committee, April 2020
+&lt;sup>77 Home Office preparedness for Covid-19: Domestic abuse and risks within the home, Home Affairs Select Committee, April 2020